jhtpo1230/jhtpo1230/README.md

-### 👋 Hi there
+### I don't know about ME

-- 👋 Hi, I’m JeongChulKim
+- 👋 I’m JeongChulKim
-- 👀 I’m interested in
+- 👀 I’m interested in..?
 - 📫 How to reach me -> rlawjdcjf411@naver.com

 <!---